Q: What are the requirements for the major?

 Q: Although I can't use business courses to fulfill the requirements of the major is there some place I can take a business course anyway?

-With some planning, students can take business courses at the U.S. Coast Guard Academy.
-You should first contact the Registrar at the USCGA, Mary Crevier, associate registrar, (860) 701-6725, to get a list of courses, since they do not publish it on their website.
+With some planning, students can take accounting courses at the Academic Resource Center on our campus and business courses at the U.S. Coast Guard Academy.
+You can find information on accounting courses You should first contact the Registrar at the USCGA, Mary Crevier, associate registrar, (860) 701-6725, to get a list of courses, since they do not publish it on their website.
 If you are approved to take the course, she will sign two approval forms, one for the USCGA and one to be delivered to the Office of the Registrar at Connecticut College.

 Q: Can I substitute a second 400-level course for the required 300-level course?